 Parts ranged from a 4-foot long copper boiler that took a week of 8-hour days to machine, and generated 28 pounds of copper shavings, down to tiny fittings no bigger than a fingernail.
 Balmer also made 59 wooden patterns.
 Then, over two summers, he and his son, Jim, made more than 100 castings.
 Building fully functional miniature steam locomotives often poses daunting engineering and design challenges.

 The Allegheny, like most of Balmer’s other engines, runs on steam.
 This creates additional issues dealing with heat and expansion, as steam and water do not scale.
 All of his engines run, and are regularly seen steaming around the Cinder Sniffers Rail Park in Indiana, as well as Balmer’s backyard track in Urbana.

 Balmer’s Allegheny was featured in the Jan/Feb 2018 issue of Live Steam magazine (Article reproduced here with permission from Live Steam magazine.)
-Watch a video of the Allegheny’s first live steam run.
-Additionally, you can view another video of the Allegheny running on the Cinder Sniffer track.
+Watch a video of the Allegheny’s first live steam run below.
+Additionally, you can also view another video of the Allegheny running on the Cinder Sniffer track.